-Numerous COVID-19 Vaccines are available in Virginia and numerous organizations are clearly presenting information about how to get the protection.
-As of April 1, 2021 the Richmond and Henrico City Health District is vaccinating people in Phase 1c, which includes other essential workers.
-If you are a Phase 1c individual or employer, please pre-register for the vaccine at vaccinate.virginia.gov.
+ALL Virginians 5 and older are eligible for the COVID19 vaccine.
+Numerous COVID-19 vaccines are available in Virginia and numerous organizations are clearly presenting information about how to get the protection.
+Find a provider near you and make a vaccination appointment at vaccinate.virginia.gov or by calling 877-VAX-IN-VA (877-829-4682).
 You can learn more at the Richmond City/Henrico Virginia Department of Health District: vdh.virginia.gov/richmond-city

 Need a tasty treat to convince you to get vaccinated?
 Krispy Kreme donuts 🍩 is showing sweet support to those who have received the COVID-19 Vaccine.
 Bring your Vaccine Card to a Krispy Kreme shop and get 1 FREE Original Glazed doughnut.
 This will run thru end of 2021.
 (Tantalizing photo at the bottom of this post.)
 Info at https://bit.ly/3141hMi

 ⭐️ To register for a COVID-19 Vaccine, go to Virginia Department of Health COVID-19 Vaccination Response page.
 Virginia has a COVID-19 Vaccine Pre-Registration System.
 You can go to vaccinate.virginia.gov or call 877-VAX-IN-VA to pre-register for the vaccine and get clear, updated information.
 Language translation available TTY users dial 7-1-1.
 For more information visit : https://www.vdh.virginia.gov/covid-19-vaccine/

 - Find your eligibility phase in English and Spanish.